-Numbering in excel means providing a cell with numbers which are like serial numbers to some table, obviously it can also be done manually by filling first two cells with numbers and drag down to the end to table which excels will automatically fill the series or we can use the =ROW() formula to insert a row number as the serial number in the data or table.
+Numbering in Excel means providing a cell with numbers like serial numbers to some table.
+We can also do it manually by filling the first two cells with numbers and dragging them down to the end of the table, which Excel will automatically load the series.
+Else, we can use the =ROW() formula to insert a row number as the serial number in the data or table.

 Numbering in Excel

-At the time of working with Excel, there are some small tasks that need to be done repeatedly, and if we know the right way to do it, they can save a lot of time.
-Generating the numbers in excel is such a task that is often used while working.
-Serial numbers play a very important role in excel.
-This defines a unique identity for each record of your data.
+When working with Excel, some small tasks need to be done repeatedly.
+However, if we know the right way to do it, they can save a lot of time.
+For example, generating the numbers in Excel is a task that is often used while working.
+Serial numbers play a very important role in Excel.
+It defines a unique identity for each record of your data.

-One of the ways is to add the serial numbers manually in excel.
-But it can be a pain if you have the data of hundreds or thousands of rows, and you must enter the row number for them.
+One of the ways is to add the serial numbers manually in Excel.
+But it can be a pain if you have the data of hundreds or thousands of rows and must enter the row number for them.

 This article will cover the different ways to do it.

-How to Automatically Add Serial Number in Excel?
+How to Add Serial Number in Excel Automatically?

 There are many ways to generate the number of rows in Excel.